underscoreio/underscoreio/src/_posts/2017-01-17-finch-functional-web-development.md

 author: Pere Villega
 ---

-A considerable amount of Scala developers are attracted by the promises of type safety and functional programming in Scala, as can be seen by the adoption of libraries like Cats and Shapeless.
+A considerable number of Scala developers are attracted by the promises of type safety and functional programming in Scala, as can be seen by the adoption of libraries like Cats and Shapeless.
 When building an HTTP API, the choices for a pure functional programming approach are limited.
 Finch is a good candidate to fill that space and provide a full-stack FP experience.

 <!-- break -->

 My introduction to Finch happened when I was reviewing talks from the last [Scala eXchange 2016](https://skillsmatter.com/conferences/7432-scala-exchange-2016#program) and I stumbled upon [this good talk](https://skillsmatter.com/skillscasts/9093-scala-services-in-action) by [Sofia Cole](https://twitter.com/@sofiacole35) and [Kingsley Davies](https://twitter.com/kings13y).

-From all the things they mentioned, and they covered a lot of ground in just 45 minutes, one fragment caught my attention: the moment [Kingsley](https://twitter.com/kings13y) was speaking about [Finch](https://github.com/finagle/finch/).
-Probably I noticed it because I've used the other frameworks before, either formally or in exploratory pet-projects, but I wasn't aware about the existence of [Finch](https://github.com/finagle/finch/) itself.
+They covered a lot of ground in just 45 minutes, but the thing that caught my attention was [Kingsley](https://twitter.com/kings13y) was speaking about [Finch](https://github.com/finagle/finch/).
+Probably I noticed it because I've used the other frameworks before, either formally or in exploratory pet-projects, but I wasn't aware of the existence of [Finch](https://github.com/finagle/finch/) itself.

-So, as it usually happens when facing a new technology, I tried to understand the so called 'angle of Finch'.
+So, as usual when facing a new technology, I tried to understand the so called 'angle of Finch'.
 Why should I care about it, when there are plenty of solid alternatives?
 Let's do a high-level overview of Finch to see if it is a library worth spending our time on.

 ## Functional programming in the web